CALESA (KA•LESS•AH) TOWNSHIP, noun

 Colen Built Development will manage the HOA until the Calesa community has 90% resident occupancy.

-Community common area and trail system landscape maintenance, common area irrigation, electronic neighborhood entry gates, and neighborhood pool and cabana building.
+Community common area and trail system landscape maintenance, common area irrigation, electronic neighborhood entry gates, and neighborhood amenities.

 HOA budget review will occur annually and adjustments may be made each calendar year as the community grows.